 You have 10 days to decide if you want to keep this plan.
-If you are not satisfied with this plan after reading through this booklet and your plan Overview Page, you can cancel it anytime within 10 days of the date you received these materials by notifying us at 800-526-8323, or returning your Policy to Delta Dental of Washington or your Producer.
-We will void the policy and refund your money, less any payment we made for your Dentist bills.
+If you are not satisfied with this plan after reading through this booklet and your Plan Overview, you can cancel it anytime within 10 days of the date you received these materials by notifying us at 800-526-8323 or returning your Policy to us or your Producer.
+We will void the Policy and refund your money, less any payment we made for your Dentist bills.
 If we do not refund your money within 30 days after you cancel, we will pay you an additional 10 percent of the refunded amount.